Anon-Planet/thgtoa/guide.md

 -   Open Virtualbox

--   Select Machine > New > Select Windows 10 64bit
+-   Select Machine > New > Select Windows 10 or 11 64bit

--   Allocate a minimum amount of 2048MB but ideally 4096MB if your Ram allows it
+-   Allocate a minimum amount of 4GB of RAM for 11 , 2GB of RAM for 10.

 -   Create a Virtual Disk using the VDI format and select Dynamically Allocated

+-   In the System/Processor tab, make sure PAE/NX is enabled.

--   Keep the disk size at 50GB (this is a maximum; it should not reach that much)
+-   Keep the disk size at 80GB for 11, 50GB for 10 (this is a maximum; it should not reach that much)

 -   Go into the Storage Tab, Select the Empty CD and click the icon next to SATA Port 1